Rasa Sayange

 PS: I don’t think it’s only ‘a single, minor poke on our arms’. there have been a lot of pokes, and as a normal human being poking by the person next to us, we start feeling itchy, and want to say “hey, stop poking me!”.
 Probably with an addition “… or else….”

-13. Dragonwall Says:
+13. Dragonwall says:

 Hey guys Look Out, there is going to be another united Genghis Khan of Mojopahit that is about to conquer Asia by an ass.
 So what is there to talk about.
 Just Dream.